Valaa-Technologies/valaa-vault/packages/sourcerer/README.md

-TODO(iridian): Update outdated documentation Restricted commands are commands created by downstream components which contain incomplete information and cannot yet be chronicled upstream.
+TODO(iridian): Update outdated documentation Restricted commands are commands created by downstream components which contain incomplete information and cannot yet be proclaimed upstream.
 An example of such is a cross-chronicle DUPLICATED command which only contains the source and the target owner resources: the final command which reaches the target chronicle event log must also contain full